smithatlanta/analytics-playground/analytics-platform/README.md

 ## How to start things up

-1. Go to the analytics-service directory first and build that service.
+1. Go to the api-service directory first and build that service.
     - This is the go web service that pushes data to kafka.

 2. Create a .env file in the analytics-platform directory with 2 values: